The Festival Team

 Malcolm is an experienced record producer and runs his own label, Audio-B. He has taught and examined at London's Royal Academy of Music and Trinity College of Music.
 Malcolm was formerly Chairman of Romsey Arts Festival and the Artistic Director of Petworth Festival.
 He began his Artistic Directorship of Swaledale Festival in October 2007.

-Emily Rowe Rawlence - Marketing Coordinator
+Emily Rowe Rawlence - Marketing

-Rosie Cattermole - Administrator
+Rosie Cattermole - Finance & Administration

 Rosie manages the festival finances and general office administration.
 She has a background in financial management having worked as a civil servant for the Department for Education for 16 years.
 Rosie grew up in Sheffield where she studied music at University, becoming particularly interested in World Music and Ethnomusicology.
 She hopes to have a grand piano one day and would love to learn to play steel pans.